isayevlab/amide_reaction_data/README.md

 |____data.py  # an interface for loading the dataset
 ```

+## data splits
+The whole dataset is split into 5 mutually exclusive parts:
+- `normal_ids.pkl`: 31,622 amide coupling reactions.
+The yield may or may not contain outliers.
+This should be the main dataset for training.
+It mimics the real-world scenario where the yield is not always reliable.
+- `train_uncertain_ids.pkl`: 2,292 amide coupling reactions.
+The yield for each reaction are known to be uncertain.
+This dataset may be used to validate the model performance on identifying uncertain reactions.
+- `test_uncertain_ids.pkl`: 3,000 amide coupling reactions.
+The yield for each reaction are known to be uncertain.
+This dataset may be used to test the model performance on identifying uncertain reactions.
+- `test_clean_ids.pkl`: 187 amide coupling reactions.
+The yield for each reaction are known to be reliable.
+This dataset may be used to test the model performance on predicting the yield of reliable reactions.

+## dataset interface
 If you have access to Reaxys, you can easily get full information as in our paper. **The reaction IDs and links are available in the [`reactions_example.csv` file](https://drive.google.com/file/d/1ka5l256TAc4p-FhPh1ZMnNva8VsrCJeY/view?usp=drive_link)**.
 After filling the columns of the reaction CSV file, you will be abale to use all the functions in `data.py`.
 If you don't have access to Reaxys, **You can still easily load our reaction descriptors**.
 Here are the information you can get via Reaxys database:
 ```